 Small family cars are designed for quiet driving on city roads.
 However, need to be fully responsible for choosing right tires.
 They should provide high aquaplaning resistance and short dry and wet braking distance.
 In addition they must be comfortable, quiet and have good wear resistance.

-We are introducing 15 best rated Touring and Premium Touring Summer tires for Compact cars with rim sizes from 14 to 16 in different price category.
+We are introducing 15 best rated Touring and Premium Touring Summer tires of 2022 for Compact cars with rim sizes from 14 to 16 in different price category.

 The tire replaced the Bridgestone Turanza T001 Evo in 2018.
 The model received an asymmetric tread pattern and is available in a huge range of sizes and is used as factory equipment for some Lexus models.